teleprint-me/fixed-point/README.md

-# Fixed-Point Arithmetic Library
+# Fixed-Point

 ## Overview

-The Fixed-Point Arithmetic Library is a valuable resource for mastering and implementing fixed-point arithmetic in C and C++.
-This library excels in handling real-world applications that demand precise numerical computations while providing a more efficient alternative to floating-point operations.
+Fixed-Point is a library for Digital Signal Processing with a primary focus on fixed-point precision, floating-point precision, and quantization in pure C.

 ## Key Features